TheLandfill/tunl/README.md

 	```bash
 		$ git clone https://github.com/password/tunl.git
 	```
 1. You should now have downloaded the project and are ready to work on it.
+If you're on Windows, you'll find the project files in the directory C:\Users\[user]\dev\tunl\ on Windows and you'll find them in ~/win-home/dev/tunl/ in the Terminal App (probably Ubuntu).
+If you're on Mac or Linux, then they'll be in ~/dev/tunl, a.k.a. /home/[user]/dev/tunl.